Top 10 Biggest Mistakes Endurance Athletes Make

 Mistake #8: Sticking With Your Game Plan Even When It’s Not Working

-RECOMMENDATION: Have a race-day game plan but be flexible and listen to your body’s needs.
+RECOMMENDATION: Have a race-day game plan, but be flexible and listen to your body’s needs.

 Mistake #9: Inadequate Post-Workout Nutrition

-Depending on several factors (such as body size and length/intensity of the workout), consume 30-90 grams of complex carbohydrates and 10-30 grams of protein (a 3:1 ratio of carbohydrates to protein) immediately after workouts.
-This is easily accomplished with Recoverite and Vegan Recoverite, the all-in-one, complex carbohydrate/glutamine-fortified whey protein isolate recovery drinks.
-Recommended supplements for providing cell-protecting antioxidant support and enhanced recovery are Premium Insurance Caps, Race Caps SupremeMito CapsSuper Antioxidant, AO Booster , and Xobaline.
+Depending on several factors, such as body size and the length/intensity of the workout, consume 30–90 grams of complex carbohydrates and 10–30 grams of protein (a 3:1 ratio of carbohydrates to protein) immediately after workouts.
+This is easily accomplished with Recoverite , the all-in-one, complex carbohydrate/glutamine-fortified whey protein isolate recovery drinks.
+Recommended supplements for providing cell-protecting antioxidant support and enhanced recovery are Premium Insurance Caps, Race Caps Supreme, Mito Caps, and Xobaline.

-Mistake #10: Improper Pre-Workout/Race Fueling
+Mistake #10: Improper Pre-Workout/Race Fuelling

 RECOMMENDATION: Don’t go overboard with your food consumption the night before a workout or race.
 Adhere to these two simple rules:

-• Eat clean, which means high-quality carbs, protein, and fat.
+- Eat clean, which means high-quality carbs, protein and fat.
 No refined sugar (skip dessert or eat fruit), and no alcohol.